 • Brave Search, created by the team behind the Brave web browser (listed here on GR).
 From the launch announcement: “Brave Search is built on top of a completely independent index, and doesn’t track users, their searches, or their clicks.”

 • Searx, "a free internet metasearch engine which aggregates results from more than 70 search services.
 Users are neither tracked nor profiled."
 To search, first click into a specific instance on this list, such as US-based searx.bar.

-• Note (June 16, 2021): We are aware of Neeva, the new "ad-free, private" search engine.
-Founded by career Google execs, funded by Silicon Valley insiders, and sharing data with Microsoft, Neeva does not inspire confidence.
-We recommend the options listed above.
+• We are aware of Neeva, the new "ad-free, private" search engine.
+Neeva was founded by career Google execs who built the Google search-advertising platform that they now claim to be opposing.
+Neeva does not inspire confidence, so we recommend the options listed above.

 Related: Best visual search engines